GhostXia/Character-Card/Crimson Future/Lin/Lin-CharacterIntroduction.md

 Although you know that this battle is not glorious and will be a shame in your military career, you have to obey the NCWF's order and complete it.

 *Author's words:
+It is recommended to use the first and second prologues.
 Originally planned, the third prologue involved a very dark and depressing plot.
 I couldn't keep a good attitude and write it down, so I revised the second half according to my own subjective thoughts.*